zhao201730685110/ICp-banking-microservices/README.md

 1. Create a [GitHub account](https://github.com/).

 	![alt text](images/github_signup.png "Sign up")
 	* Pick a username.
-This will be referenced later as "YOUR_USERNAME"
+This will be referenced later as "YOUR_USERNAME".
 	* Enter an email.
 	* Create a password.
 	* Click **Sign up for GitHub**.